AJ-Mackay/PHP-Intro/7 - How to use Databases in PHP & 8 - PHP Security/notes.md

 14 - Delete Records from Database with PHP
 15 - Refactoring all Database Query Code into Functions 16 - Making all files modular and more refactoring

+Lectures covered (Module 8):

+1 - SQL Injection - How to Prevent it